 * Euro zone finance ministers in third attempt at Greek deal

-* Knight Capital shares jump on bid talks
+* Knight Capital in talks for unit sale; shares jump

 By Rodrigo Campos

 NEW YORK, Nov 26 (Reuters) - U.S. stocks slipped on Monday after Wall Street posted its best week in over five months as investors reacted to a lack of visible progress in budget deficit discussions in Washington.

 The S&P 500 was holding above the 1,400 level it retook last week, and volume continued to be weak as traders awaited any advance in talks over a series of spending cuts and tax hikes scheduled to begin next year, which threaten to drag the economy into recession.

 Retailer shares fell, with the S&P 500 retail index off 0.7 percent after the start of the holiday shopping season over the four-day Thanksgiving weekend.

 "The concern is big retailers are discounting so much, sales look better, but at what cost?" said Angel Mata, managing director of listed equity trading at Stifel Nicolaus Capital Markets in Baltimore.

 Bucking the trend, shares of eBay hit their highest in almost eight years with a 4.6 percent jump to $51.27 on strong sales data for Monday.
 Amazon gained 1.1 percent to $242.45.
 Black Friday sales online topped $1 billion for the first time.